Inspection fees, postage for returns, expired warranties — how to handle common problems if electronic products break or don't work.

 • If you bought in-store, speak to the manager, not the first salesperson you see.

 Honestly describe the problem and answer any questions.
-Give the retailer time to look into your complaint.
+Give the retailer time to investigate your complaint.
 It's their right to check if it's a genuine problem.

 You're more likely to get a good result armed with the facts.
 Make sure you: